OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Artifact_System.md

 ### Reuse and Cooldowns

+**Game Rule Summary**: Most artifacts have cooldown timers to prevent spam usage and maintain game balance.
+You can't use the same artifact ability repeatedly - you must wait for the cooldown to expire.
+Some artifacts are also limited by encounter availability, meaning you can only obtain them when specific encounters are available or active.

 #### Reuse Timer System
 ```csharp
 public int ReuseTimer { get; set; } // Cooldown in seconds